afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

 - `values` - list of possible top level values for the attribute.
     Contains strings or objects with fields
     - `key` - unique identifier for the value
-    - `value` - English translation for the value
+    - `value` - Default name for the value
     - `id` - Unique ID number for the value for the value.
 Beharior is is different depending on the `type` attribute.
         - Behavior for bitflag attributes - Default value starts